godomainz/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 Copy the appropriate `kube-proxy` kubeconfig files to each worker instance:

 ```
-for instance in worker1 ceph; do
+for instance in worker-1 worker-2; do
   ssh ${instance} "mkdir -p ~/kubernetes_config"
   scp kube-proxy.kubeconfig ${instance}:~/kubernetes_config
 done